open-pioneer/trails-starter/docs/tutorials/HowToDeployAnApp.md

 The `www` directory is designed to be deployed as a single unit.
 You should always deploy all files inside `www`, as they may be required at runtime by your application(s).
-If you want to reduce the number of files, you should customize your `vite.config.ts` instead.
+If you want to reduce the number of files, you should customize your `vite.config.ts`.
-For example, the configuration of the `pioneer` plugin can be adapted to include only a select set of apps or sites in the build.
+For example, the configuration of the `pioneer` plugin can be adapted to include only a selected set of apps or sites in the build.

 ## Deployment of a static site